The Intelligent Investor - 4th Edn. Benjamin Graham

 He also cautions that any reasonably dependable stock evaluation based on anticipated future results must take interest rates into account - which he suggests is an exercise fraught with uncertainty.

-Benjamin Graham's text is very sensible and clear, and is an essential read for the budding value investor looking for stock investing information.
+Benjamin Graham's text is very sensible and clear, and is an essential investing book for beginners looking for stock investing information.